Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

 \subsection{Going further beyond: one-sided conclusiveness}

 The fact that such a major advantage over conventional hypothesis testing is possible with an arbitrarily small probability of inconclusiveness makes one wonder: would it be possible to obtain even higher advantages by allowing more inconclusiveness, trading conclusiveness for distinguishability?
-An important feature of the bound in Proposition~\ref{prop:highprob_exponents} is its \emph{strong converse} character: as long as the probability of conclusive outcomes is positive, beating this bound is impossible.
+An important feature of the bound in Proposition~\ref{prop:highprob_exponents} is its \emph{strong converse} character: as long as the probability of conclusive outcomes is bounded away from zero, beating this bound is impossible.
 That is, achieving any higher rates must involve at least one of the conclusive probabilities asymptotically converging to \emph{zero}.
-However, as we will now show, there is a significant range of error exponents that can be achieved while maintaining arbitrarily high conclusiveness for one of the two states.
+However, as we will now show, there is a significant range of error exponents that can be achieved while maintaining arbitrarily high conclusiveness for one of the two hypotheses.

 The study of hypothesis testing in the asymmetric setting is sometimes motivated by one of the hypotheses having a higher importance than the other --- for example in cases where a false negative could have much worse consequences than a false positive --- which justifies aiming to make one of the errors as small as possible even at the expense of the other.
-Following this reasoning, one may allow for relaxed requirements for the achievable conclusive probabilities: if the `more important' hypothesis $\rho$ is true, we want our probabilistic hypothesis testing protocol to yield a conclusive outcome with a very high probability; but if the other hypothesis $\sigma$ is true, conclusive discrimination is not crucial, and we will simply not impose any constraints on the probability.
-This setting allows us to exceed the restrictions of the Hoeffding bound even more strongly, although at the price of losing control of the overhead of this process on one of the two hypotheses.
+Following this reasoning, one may allow for relaxed requirements for the achievable conclusive probabilities: if the `more important' hypothesis $\rho$ is true, we want our probabilistic hypothesis testing protocol to yield a conclusive outcome with a very high probability; but if the other hypothesis $\sigma$ is true, conclusive discrimination is not crucial, and we will simply not impose any constraints on its probability.
+We can exactly characterise the optimal performance of quantum hypothesis testing also in this setting, showing that it allows us to exceed the restrictions of the Hoeffding bound even more strongly, although at the price of losing control of the overhead of this process on one of the two hypotheses.

 \begin{proposition} Let $\palpha_n \sim \exp(-n A)$ and $\pbeta_n \sim \exp(-n B)$ be the conditional errors of quantum hypothesis testing.
 For any quantum states $\rho$ and $\sigma$, there exists a sequence of tests that achieves the error exponent $A$ with an arbitrarily high probability of conclusively distinguishing $\rho$, that is $\pi_n(\rho)\to 1$, while also achieving the conditional error exponent $B$, if and only if